 Sergiy Serdyuk - Fotolia

 The SQL Server landscape is changing fast.
 Less than two years after the SQL Server 2017 release, Microsoft is poised to roll out SQL Server 2019.
-You can tell a lot about where it thinks the database market is headed based on the big data management and analytics features showcased in the new version, which is available now in preview mode.
+You can tell a lot about where it thinks the database market is headed based on the big data management and analytics features showcased in the version, which is available now in preview mode.

-While big data deployments likely will take up a bigger part of the planning and operational processes in SQL Server environments, that's certainly not the only change in store over the course of this year.
+While big data deployments likely will take up a bigger part of the and operational processes in SQL Server environments, that's certainly not the only change in store over the course of this year.
 Let's take a look at some of the major trends that SQL Server database administrators (DBAs) and developers can expect in 2019.

 Big data is becoming SQL Server data

-First, to go back to where we started: Once just a blip on the SQL Server DBA's radar, big data and the advanced analytics it enables are becoming far more common in business applications.
+, to go back to where we started: Once just a blip on the SQL Server DBA's radar, big data and the advanced analytics it enables are becoming far more common in business applications.
 Businesses today often employ a combination of structured relational data and nonrelational data that's usually unstructured or semistructured; in many cases, they need to consolidate all of that information for analytics and reporting uses.

 Reflecting this change, enhanced big data integration is a primary focus of SQL Server 2019.
 It increases the number of external data sources that Microsoft's PolyBase data virtualization software can access and allows users to build big data clusters that combine SQL Server with the Apache Spark processing engine and the Hadoop Distributed File System.
 These additions will help businesses incorporate modern data processing technologies and AI-enhanced applications into their SQL Server environments.